Research data management (130)

 Licensed CC-BY-4.0

-Tags: Arc, Dataplant, Hackathon, Nfdi4Bioimage, Omero, Python, Research Data Management
+Tags: Arc, Dataplant, Hackathon, Nfdi4Bioimage, OMERO, Python, Research Data Management

 Content type: Event, Publication, Documentation